GLOBAL MARKETS-Shares pressured; oil climbs on Iran doubts

 The China tensions kept the dollar under pressure after disappointing housing data pushed it - and U.S. government bond yields-- lower on Monday.

-The euro climbed 0.3 percent against the U.S. currency, while the dollar fell 0.3 percent against the yen .
+The euro climbed 0.1 percent against the U.S. currency, while the dollar fell 0.2 percent against the yen and the benchmark 10-year U.S. Treasury note was up 9/32, the yield at 2.7085 percent.

 "The dollar's own issues about whether Fed tapering will take place or not make the euro the next best alternative," said Daragh Maher, currency strategist at HSBC in London.
 "But the euro is looking rather toppish here."